Update:

 This article originally appeared in the Oct-Nov 1991 issue of Street Machine.

-IF YOU think this is just another Gemini wagon, you’re wrong.
+If you think this is just another Gemini wagon, you’re wrong.
 Behind those diamond-black panels and tinted glass is a mind-boggling assortment of computer trickery.

 Just as we were walking past, this little Japanese guy spoke to us.
 His voice was stilted, slightly monosyllabic and a bit silly – in fact, it was weird.
 It’s not often that you get pulled up by a talking car.